adstuart/azure-expressroute-migration/README.md

 > :warning: This document assumes pre-existing knowledge of Azure, ExpressRoute and BGP.
 It is not designed to be read in isolation, but rather act as a high level guide, pointing you in the right direction, at the right places and get the project team asking the right questions to plan for success.

+> PS.
+There is now an official doc similar to this one, located here https://learn.microsoft.com/en-us/azure/expressroute/circuit-migration

 # 2. Context

 When having any ExpressRoute discussion its beneficial to agree on terms.
 This is best visualized in layers, highlighting the different components in any ExpressRoute design;